ten-protocol/go-ten/design/security/Source_of_truth.md

 We'll use it as a reference for the mental model of the desired result.

+The protocol in essence uses a liveliness nonce and is an adapted challenge-response mechanism that ensures the freshness of the data fed into the enclave.

 Note that the naive solution described above does not validate every piece of data that goes into the enclave.
 It is a mechanism that periodically validates a timestamp (or equivalent) that the enclave can use to compare against the data it receives.
 If the time difference between the data and the validated timestamp is too large, the enclave will eventually stop and exit.

 To prevent an outdated enclave from starting up, the nonce generated inside it must be included in a Bitcoin block, but also the latest attestation constraints must be published to Bitcoin.
-And at startup, the enclave would have to walk back the chain until it finds the latest AttestationAttestation, and compare that to itself.
+And at startup, the enclave would have to walk back the chain until it finds the latest Attestation, and compare that to itself.
 If the current code fails the constraints, the enclave will shut down before loading any secrets in memory.

 In the next sections, we'll describe some more complex solutions.